Wreckx-n-Effect

 Wreckx-n-Effect (originally Wrecks-n-Effect) is an American hip-hop group from Harlem, New York City.
-They are known for their 1992 single "Rump Shaker", which peaked at number two on the Billboard Hot 100.
+They are best known for their 1992 single "Rump Shaker", which peaked at number two on the Billboard Hot 100.

 History

-In 1988, childhood friends Aqil Davidson, Markell Riley and Brandon "B-Doggs" Mitchell formed Wrecks-n-Effect.
-Their production company wanted to trial adding a fourth member to the group, therefore Keith "K.C."
-Hanns joined the trio while their demo was being made.
-In 1988, with Atlantic Records, the group debuted their self-titled EP with Hanns as the fourth member.
-Following little recognition for their debut EP, Davidson, Riley and Mitchell reconvened their initial vision as a trio later that year.
-Soon after, in 1989, the group switched to Motown Records.
-They achieved their first number one song on the Billboard Hot Rap Songs chart with the single "New Jack Swing" in 1989.
+Wrecks-n-Effect was formed in 1987 by childhood friends Aqil Davidson, Markell Riley, and Brandon "B-Doggs" Mitchell.
+While the group was recording their demo tape, Keith "K.C."
+Hanns joined on a trial basis as a fourth member.
+In 1988, the group released their self-titled EP through Atlantic Records.
+After the release received little recognition, Davidson, Riley, and Mitchell decided to continue as a trio.

+In 1989, the group signed with Motown Records and achieved their first number-one single on the Billboard Hot Rap Songs chart with "New Jack Swing."
+Their 1989 new jack swing-styled album, Wrecks-N-Effect, which featured "New Jack Swing," reached number 16 on the Billboard Hot R&B/Hip-Hop charts and number 103 on the Billboard 200.

-In 1990, Mitchell was fatally shot in Manhattan, New York City.
-Following his death, the group changed their named to Wreckx-n-Effect.
+On August 8, 1990, Mitchell was fatally shot in Manhattan following an argument over a woman.
+After his death, the group changed their name to Wreckx-n-Effect.